-Option Impact 1.1 1.2 1.3 1.4 2.1 2.2 3.1 SE 4.1 EA Objecti 4.2 ve 4.3 4.4 5.1 6.1 6.2 6.3 7.1 8.1 Summary Commentary C5 Smart Adverse None None None None None Two minor adverse effects have been identified on air and GHG emissions as a result of increased number of vehicle journeys made to deliver water audits and fit appropriate water efficient devices. metering Beneficial None None None None None Three moderate beneficial effects have been identified for population and human health, water and air and climate.
-Five minor benefits are also anticipated.
-C6a Commercial water user Adverse None None None None Two minor adverse effects have been identified on air and GHG emissions as a result of increased number of vehicle journeys made to deliver audits and install appropriate water saving retrofit devices in individual commercial properties. audits and retrofit Beneficial None None None None The scheme would have seven minor beneficial effects with respect to biodiversity, flora and fauna, population and human health, material assets and resource use, water and air and climate.
-C6b Commercial water user Adverse None None None None Two minor adverse effects have been identified on air and GHG emissions as a result of increased number of vehicle journeys made to deliver audits and install appropriate water saving retrofit devices in individual commercial properties. audits and retrofit Beneficial None None None None The scheme would have seven minor beneficial effects with respect to biodiversity, flora and fauna, population and human health, material assets and resource use, water and air and climate.
-C6c Commercial Adverse None None None None Two minor adverse effects have been identified on air and GHG emissions as a result of increased number of vehicle journeys made to deliver audits and install appropriate water saving retrofit devices in individual commercial properties. water user audits and retrofit Beneficial None None None None The scheme would have seven minor beneficial effects with respect to biodiversity, flora and fauna, population and human health, material assets and resource use, water and air and climate.
-C6d Commercial Adverse None None None None Two minor adverse effects have been identified on air and GHG emissions as a result of increased number of vehicle journeys made to deliver audits and install appropriate water saving retrofit devices in individual commercial properties. water user audits and retrofit Beneficial None None None None The scheme would have seven minor beneficial effects with respect to biodiversity, flora and fauna, population and human health, material assets and resource use, water and air and climate.
-C6e Commercial Adverse None None None None Two minor adverse effects have been identified on air and GHG emissions as a result of increased number of vehicle journeys made to deliver audits and install appropriate water saving retrofit devices in individual commercial properties. water user audits and retrofit Beneficial None None None None The scheme would have seven minor beneficial effects with respect to biodiversity, flora and fauna, population and human health, material assets and resource use, water and air and climate.
-C7a-e Commercial water user Adverse None None None None Two minor adverse effects have been identified on air and GHG emissions as a result of increased number of vehicle journeys made to deliver audits and install appropriate water saving retrofit devices in individual commercial properties. audits and retrofit - customer pays Beneficial None None None None Seven minor beneficial effects have been identified for biodiversity, population and human health, material assets and resource use, water and air and climate.
-C15a Household Flow Adverse None None None None None Two minor adverse effects have been identified on air and GHG emissions as a result of increased number of vehicle journeys made to fit the devices at properties.
+Ontion Imment SI EA Objecti ve Summary Commentery Option Impact 1.1 1.2 1.3 1.4 2.1 2.2 3.1 4.1 4.2 4.3 4.4 5.1 6.1 6.2 6.3 7.1 8.1 Summary Commentary C12a3 Rainwater harvesting Adverse None None None None None None Two minor adverse effects have been identified on air and GHG emissions as a result of increased number of vehicle journeys made to install appropriate water saving retrofit devices in individual commercial properties. for commercial customers Beneficial None None None None None The scheme would have four minor beneficial effects with respect to population and human health, material assets and resource use, water and air and climate.
+C13c Household Adverse None None None None None A minor adverse effect has been identified with respect to population and human health as 'premium' charges will negatively impact high user households. tariffs Beneficial None None None None None Only negligible beneficial impacts are expected to result from this scheme.
+C15d Installation of internal Adverse None None None None None All adverse effects have been assessed as negligible. household flow regulators Beneficial None None None None None One minor beneficial effect has been identified with respect to water efficiency.
+C18c Leaky Adverse None None None None None Two minor adverse effects have been identified on air and GHG emissions as a result of increased number of vehicle journeys made to investigate and repair plumbing losses in households. loo fixes Beneficial None None None None None Only negligible beneficial impacts are expected to result from this scheme.
+C21c Adverse None None None None None None Two minor adverse effects have been identified on air and GHG emissions as a result of increased number of vehicle journeys made to deliver water audits and fit appropriate water efficient devices.
+Community Incentives Beneficial None None None None None The scheme would have negligible beneficial effects with respect to biodiversity, flora and fauna, population and human health, material assets and resource use, water and air and climate.
+C23b1 Rainwater harvesting Adverse None None None None None Two minor adverse effects have been identified on air and GHG emissions as a result of increased number of vehicle journeys made to install rainwater harvesting equipment. for agriculture Beneficial None None None None None The scheme would have two minor beneficial effects with respect to population and human health and water (associated with promotion of water efficiency).
+C27d Adverse None None None None None None None Two minor adverse effects have been identified on air and GHG emissions as a result of increased number of vehicle journeys made to visit schools.
+School visits Beneficial None None None None None None The scheme would have four minor beneficial effects with respect to population and human health, material assets and resource use, water and climate resilience.
+C28e Household media campaign Adverse None None None None None Two minor adverse effects have been identified on air and GHG emissions as a result of increased number of vehicle journeys made to implement these social media campaigns.